ChrisYoxall/google.cloud.play/Terraform/README.md

     gcloud compute ssh --zone "zone_here "vm_name_here" --project "project_here"

-Note that connecting as root is not allowed and by default the above command will connect as current user.

 Can use the Google Cloud Console to logon to the VM via a web browser interface.

 For VM's without an external IP can use Identity-Aware Proxy (IAP) for administrative access.
 This seems to happen automatically as